-The Delicate Arch is one of the most famed formations in Arches National Park and the American Southwest.
-With visitors traveling from around the world to hike to it.
+The Delicate Arch is one of the most famed formations in Arches National Park and all of the American Southwest.
+Visitors travel from around the world to enjoy the Delicate Arch hike.
 The Delicate Arch is so revered it even graces the Utah license plate and has become a well-known depiction of the state.

 Out of all the Arches we saw around Moab, I found the freestanding Delicate Arch to be the most awe-inspiring.
 It’s honestly hard to believe a unique formation like this exists in the world.
 This 46 feet high and 32 feet wide arch is the largest free-standing arch in the park, but you won’t truly grasp the size as soon as you stand under it.

 If you want to complete the Delicate Arch hike yourself, here’s all you should know.

 Get a US Parks Pass to Visit Arches